controversial/wikipedia-map/README.md

 - [x] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs.
 This will be accomplished by highlighting all nodes and edges taken in blues, instead of oranges.
 	- [x] Only highlight edges directly in the path
 - [x] mobile optimization
+- [ ] Improve efficiency of highlighting the nodes
+    - This will allow for swapping events around, at least on desktop, so that single-clicking will expand and hovering will highlight the path back.
 - [x] `.gitignore`-ify the libraries directory, no reason for it to be in here when I didn't write that stuff.
 - [ ] Remove dependance on wordwrap, jQuery, and tinycolor
 - [x] Move JavaScript to separate files from HTML